 Even if the data is clean and readily usable by data scientists, subsequent analysis may not be usable by the ultimate end users on the production floor.
-Manufacturers are understandably conservative about trusting data in the midst of a changing, challenging process, and operators need clear and interpretable results.
-This enables them to make immediate decisions on the production line – for example, locating and replacing that faulty temperature sensor.
+Manufacturers are understandably conservative about trusting data in the midst of a changing, challenging process, and operators need clear and interpretable results that let them make immediate decisions – for example, locating and replacing that faulty temperature sensor.

 To accomplish this, good visualizations of information are essential, based on real-time streams or on historical data “snapshots.”
 However, the most useful visualizations are rarely the three-dimensional rotating graphs or tables (with lots of Greek letters) that make for great marketing.
 In fact, the results of several of our projects, even those based on complex chains of algorithms, can be visualized with easy-to-read Pareto charts.